 When most professionals think of Mexico, the first thing that comes to mind are the beautiful resorts of Cancun and Cabo San Lucas.
-But to the world stage, Mexico is known as the technology center of Latin America.
+But to the world stage, Mexico is known as the technology center of Latin America and a nearshore hub for companies like Tiempo.
 With close proximity to the United States, Mexico shares many of the same business values that have lifted its technology sector as a formidable global entity.

 The Center of Investor Interest